Call for evidence - inclusion health

 • Groundswell's Homeless Health Peer Advocacy Service

-by Rachel Brennan, over 1 year ago
+by Rachel Brennan, almost 3 years ago

 Groundswell’s Homeless Health Peer Advocacy (HHPA) service supports people experiencing homelessness to address physical and mental health issues.
 Staff and Volunteers who have direct experience of homelessness support people to overcome practical and personal barriers to accessing the healthcare they need and supporting them to develop the confidence and skills to increase their ability to access healthcare independently.
 Here is a case study that outlines some of the work we do to support our clients.